Make your own hanging willow Christmas decorations

-It’s the time of the year to start thinking about your Christmas decorations.
-There’s a huge amount of material you can use in your garden and making your own decorations from natural materials can be both rewarding and good for the environment.
-Here’s how to create some fetching hanging willow-based decorations.
-Head to our Christmas hub for more ideas, and why not try to make this beautiful bird’s nest wreath, also created by Charlie Ryrie.
+Looking for a festive Christmas make?
+There's a huge amount of material you can use in your garden and making your own decorations from natural materials can be both rewarding and good for the environment.
+Here's how to create some fetching hanging willow-based decorations.
+Head to our Christmas hub for more ideas, and why not try to make this beautiful bird's nest wreath, also created by Charlie Ryrie.

 Materials and tools to make your Christmas wreaths